MakeSchool-Tutorials/Understanding-Swift/P0-Enums-Structs-Classes/content.md

 We will address all of these questions in a series of articles.
 Today I want to discuss some unique characteristics of the Swift programming language.
 Specifically we will be discussing structs.
 We will add further parts to this series until we have covered most of Swift's language features.
 As always we like to teach by example so you will be working with interactive playgrounds throughout this tutorial.

 Why are we starting this series with structs?
 It turns out that, unlike in Objective-C, structs are a very powerful tool in Swift and can be used instead of classes in many cases.
-Throughout this first tutoiral part we will discuss the most important characteristics of structs and when and how they can be used instead of classes.
+Most of the Swift standard library consists of structs.
+Throughout this first tutorial part we will discuss the most important characteristics of structs and when and how they can be used instead of classes.

 ##How is this different than the official Apple documentation?
 Think of this tutorial series as a more accessible version of the [Apple language documentation](https://developer.apple.com/library/mac/documentation/Swift/Conceptual/Swift_Programming_Language/index.html).
 For each topic that we discuss we will have a bunch of examples which you can use in playground.
 We will modify these examples as we work through the tutorial.
 We discuss underlying principles in a little more detail to make this series more beginner friendly.
 We also prefer repeating some information multiple times if that makes it easier for you to learn Swift.

 ##What you need for this tutorial series
 * Knowledge in any object oriented programming language
-* (Optionally: Objective-C; we will use Objective-C for comparison reasons)
+* (Optionally: Objective-C Knowledge; we will use Objective-C for comparison reasons)
 * MacOS with an Xcode Version of 6.1.1 or higher

 ##What you're going to learn in this part